cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 }
 ```

--   trial_config: (optional) The user config for the controler of the trial.
+-   trial_config: (optional) The user config for the controller of the trial.
 -   environment: The parameters for the environment of the trial.
 -   actors: The parameters for all actors involved in the trial.
-This length and order of this list defines the length and order of the lists of actors provided in different places in the API (e.g. `actors_in_trial`), for the trial.
+This list's length and order define the length and order of the lists of actors provided in different places in the API (e.g. `actors_in_trial`) for the trial.
 -   max_steps: The maximum number of steps/ticks that the trial should run.
 After this number of steps/ticks, an end request will be sent to the environment.
 -   max_inactivity: The maximum amount of time (in seconds) that the trial should be without activity before an end request is sent to the environment (or the trial is forcefully terminated).
 Activity is defined as a message received by the Orchestrator from a user component.